How many solar panels do I need?

 You now have the tools you need to work out how many solar panels you should get for your home.
 This means you’re one step closer towards lower energy bills, reduced carbon emissions, and less reliance on the grid.

-To find out roughly how much you could save with a solar & battery system, click the button below and provide us with a few quick details - then we'll generate an estimate for you.
+To find out roughly how much you could save with a solar & battery system, simply answer a few quick questions below and we’ll provide an estimate.

 FAQs